WxBDM/c-linked-lists/README.md

 The biggest drawback to this mini-project (at the time of writing) is that you are only able to use integers as elements.
 However, this can easily be fixed if you read through the source code.
 I will not explain how to do this in this README file.

-This code I have written myself with minimal outside sources and help.
-As mentioned above, there *are* better ways to go about doing this - this is my personal implementation.

 # Usage
 This mini-project supports various types of singly-linked lists in C, which are shown below: